 You want to control what people see online.

-Remember, clients buy (or in this case, hire) from people they like.
+Remember, people buy (or in this case, hire) from people they like.
 It’s up to you, to make sure that your online brand helps people know, like and trust you.

 I suggest getting started with LinkedIn, Twitter, and Instagram profiles.

-You might be thinking… Instagram for freelance writing…really?
+You might be thinking… Instagram for freelance writers…really?

 My answer…YES, YES, YES.

-The world is living on Instagram and that includes your clients.
+The world is living on Instagram, and that includes your clients.
+Most people spend a significant amount of their life scrolling on the gram.
 In fact, in 2018, they hit over one billion monthly active users.

 Don’t believe me?

-Look at this crazy graphic about Instagram monthly users from Techcrunch.
+Look at this crazy graphic from Techcrunch about how Instagram monthly users are constantly increasing.

-In fact, my highest paying client found me through Instagram.
+In fact, one of my highest paying client found me through Instagram.

-LinkedIn is still one of the best places to find freelance writing jobs.
+LinkedIn is still one of the best places to find freelance writing gigs.
 I like to think of LinkedIn as Facebook for business.

 The numbers don’t lie, check out some crazy facts from this Hootsuite survey: